prasannaad/SCD30-Forced-Calibration-Server/Paper/paper.md

 CO2 sensors like the SCD30, which operate based on NDIR (Non-Dispersive Infrared) technology [@ndir], are intricate optical systems.
 It is crucial to handle these sensors with utmost care to avoid mechanical stress on the optical cavity, which can lead to changes in the sensor's physical properties, ultimately impacting calibration and resulting in reduced accuracy.
 To address such scenarios, the SCD30 incorporates two calibration algorithms, namely ASC (automatic self-calibration) and FRC (forced re-calibration), designed to restore full accuracy.

+As previously stated, regular calibration is essential for the proper functioning of the SCD30 sensor.
+In research applications, multiple SCD30 sensors are used for various experiments.
 The SCD30 digital interface is compatible with the I2C protocol and the Modbus protocol.
 As shipped by Sensirion, SCD30 has a fixed I2C address of 0x61 [@scd30interfacedescription_2020].
 To use multiple SCD30s, an I2C multiplexer is used here with an ESP32 microcontroller.
+Once connected to WiFi, a local web server can be accessed by entering the IP address.

+# Usage

+This firmware requires an ESP32 and a TCA9548A multiplexer board.
+Once the firmware is uploaded, the ESP connects to the described WiFi credential.
+Upon accessing the web server through its IP address, the landing page prompts the user to provide information regarding the number of sensors connected as shown in (\autoref{fig:ferraris_gui}).

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Quest Lab, IIT Delhi.

 # References